ethereum/execution-apis/README.md

 [View the spec][graphql-schema]

 [EIP-1767][eip-1767] proposed a GraphQL schema for interacting with Ethereum clients.
 Since then Besu and Geth have implemented the interface.
-This repo contains a live specification to integrate changes to the protocol as well as other improvements into the GraphQL shema.
+This repo contains a live specification to integrate changes to the protocol as well as other improvements into the GraphQL schema.

 ### Generation